t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Introduction

-In this paper, we first review t-product based dynamic (control) systems.
-Certain properties of t-product have been revealed or proved rigorously.
-More algebraic structures have been explored.
-Then we show that t-product based approach to dynamic systems has two obvious weaknesses: (i) the dimension restriction, which restricts its capability to represent various dynamic systems; (ii) the model can hardly be used for nonlinear systems.
-Then we extend the DK-STP of matrices to cubic matrices.
-Using DK-STP of cubic matrices, the DK-STP based dynamic systems are obtained, which can overcome the two weaknesses of t-product based dynamic systems.

-Unfortunately, DK-STP based dynamic systems have a weakness that the dynamics of frontal faces based subsystems are decoupled.
-This property is obviously not suitable to formulate the systems with coupled subsystems.
-To overcome this weakness, we finally propose a new product, called the t-STP, which is a combination of t-product with DK-STP.
-We show that t-STP is particularly suitable for modeling dynamic (control) systems over cubic matrices.
+{ Unfortunately, DK-STP-based dynamic systems introduce a critical flaw: they completely decouple the dynamics of subsystems corresponding to frontal faces.
+This makes the DK-STP unsuitable for formulating systems that require coupled subsystems.
+To overcome both the dimensional restrictions of the t-product and the decoupling flaw of the DK-STP, we propose a novel algebraic operation: the t-semi-tensor product (t-STP).
+By integrating the t-product with the DK-STP, the t-STP allows operations on cubic matrices of arbitrary dimensions while preserving the coupling between subsystems, providing immense flexibility for modeling highly nonlinear dynamic control systems. }

-As byproduct of the dynamic systems over cubic matrices, the new algebraic structures of cubic matrices via t-product, DK-STP, and t-STP product have also explored, which include group, ring, module, general linear group and general linear algebra. etc.
+On the other hand, As a natural byproduct of this framework, the t-product, DK-STP, and t-STP yield rich algebraic structures over cubic matrices, such as group, ring, module, general linear group and general linear algebra structures which can be viewed as natural higher order extension of the conventional definitions over matrices.

-Finally, as an example of application, a hyper-networked evolutionary game, which describes supply chains of manufactures, wholesalers, and markets, is considered.
-The dynamics of the hyper-networked evolutionary game is formulated as a dynamic (control) system over cubic matrices.
-Certain its elementary properties are explored.
+Further, from the applicational perspective, the hypermatrices are commonly used to model hypergraphs \cite{pe,wang}. this mathematical framework has immediate practical value in describing the supply chains of manufactures, wholesalers, and markets.
+To demonstrate this, we apply our t-STP based dynamic control systems to a hyper-networked evolutionary game, successfully modeling the complex interactions within a multi-tiered supply chain.